MattKalinowski/Hangman-2/README.md

-# Hangman-2
+# Hangman 2

 Hangman 2 is a second edition of my console Hangman game.
 It was created for the purposes of learning JavaFX and SQL.

 ## Prerequisites

-To build this project, you need to instal NetBeans IDE
+To build this project, you need to install NetBeans IDE

 ## How it works